spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 >Important: When you enable machine ephemeral storage for specific virtual node groups or the cluster, you must also enable `raid0` under `userData`.

 This sets the allocatable ephemeral-storage of each node to the total size of the instance store volume(s).
-This configuration is useful for workloads that leverage dense storage instance types or require the low latency from instance-stores that are nvme ssd based.
+This is  valuable for workloads with dense storage instance types or require low latency from ssd nvme based instance-stores.

 ## Configure an Ocean AKS Cluster with Multiple VNG Subnets